george-hawkins/blender-donut-notebook/README.md

 ![img.png](icing-mesh.png)

-The donut is fine but we want to increase the number of faces for the icing so that we can do more fine grained work when producing icing dribbles.
+The donut is fine but we want to increase the number of faces for the icing so that we can do more fine-grained work when producing icing dribbles.
 So, click a vertex of the icing, press `a` to select-all, right-click and select _Subdivide_.
 To the lower-left, you'll see a _Subdivide_ item, leave _Number of Cuts_ as it is but increase _Smoothness_ from 0 to 1.

 ![img.png](subdivide.png)